 The large architectures perfectly meet the settling needs of such a big commonality.
 For instance, there are totally more than 384 rooms in Chengqi Tulou, which accommodates as many as 800 residents at that moment.
 It is said that it takes years for a kid to know all.
 It’s beneficial for the clan to live together, which will harmoniously enhance the close relations with each other.
 Children born in Tulou are not only educated by their parents but also by the whole community.
 This fosters a strong collective culture of Hakka people.
-They will unite as one when encountering with dangers.
+They will unite as one when encountering dangers.

-Cluster of Hakka Cultures
+A cluster of Hakka Cultures

 Tulou is not merely a building but also a glorious cluster of Hakka Culture.
 In Hakka’s words, visitors are guests.
 Once you get there, Hakka people will hospitably show you around the brilliant fortress and present you the mouthwatering Hakka food.
 The exquisite interior decorations, which you possibly never find in the most decorated 5-star plazas, appease both their communities’ physical and spiritual needs.
-Elderly could tell you their long but tasteful history as you step over the threshold.
+The Elderly could tell you their long but tasteful history as you step over the threshold.
 You just need to listen carefully, musing inspiring pictures that naturally appear in your mind.
 If you want to get a clear idea of exotic Hakka cultures, Fujian Tulou is the must-go for you.

 How to get to Fujian Tulou

-From Xiamen City,
+From Xiamen City

 You can take a coach at Xiamen Hubin (Lakeside) Bus Station to Yongding County, in which many famous Tulous are located.
 The travel takes you about three and a half hours, at the price of RMB 50 (USD 8).

 The railway is also available.
 There are 2 trains traveling from Xiamen to Yongding County, leaving Xiamen at 15:36 and 16:18 respectively.
-The trip will take you 6 hours and 30 minutes or so to get the township, costing you RMB 60 (USD 9).
+The trip will take you 6 hours and 30 minutes or so to get to the township, costing you RMB 60 (USD 9).
 Then you should make short transfers to visit the Tulou in the mountainous countryside.

-From Fuzhou City,
+From Fuzhou City

 Start tailor-making your own China tours with us.